-3. Deliciously Ella
+3. Deliciously Ella Cookbook

 You won't go wrong with the fastest selling vegan cookbook ever!

-4. Thug Kitchen Official Cookbook (explicit)
+5. Thug Kitchen Official Cookbook (explicit)

-“Eat Like you Give a F**k,” the cover commands.
-This book is a best seller and full of recipes that are good for you and good for everyone else who inhabits the planet – human or not.
+This book continues to be a best seller and comes full of recipes that are good for you and good for everyone else who inhabits the planet – human or not.

 Plus it's a pretty interesting read.
 Not recommended for the faint of heart, though.

-6. Artisan Vegan Cheese Guide
+6. Vegan Notebook/Diary

-8. 6 Quart Electric Pressure Cooker
+7. Quart Electric Pressure Cooker (for beans & lentils)

 It's a lot harder to under or over cook them this way too, which is very important with kidney beans, especially.

-Yum.
 No one is going to dislike this gift of treats: a delicious combination of 18 chocolate chip, sesame crunch, and brownie chocolate chip cookies.

 Gluten, Dairy, Corn, Soy, Nuts, and Egg-FREE!
 Also Kosher Certified.

-10. Tempeh Starter Culture
+10. Tempeh Starter Culture Kit